jennyhedley/digital-writing-2025/resources-games.md

 ## Bitsy

 Bitsy is a web-based games designer on itch.io by Adam Le Doux.
-Best for tiny adventures, short narrative games or vignettes, games appear in lo-res, 8-bit style, with only three colours permitted in each room’s colour scheme.
+Best for tiny adventures, short narrative games or vignettes, games appear in lo-res, 8-bit style, with only three colours permitted in each room’s colour scheme - two background colours and another for avatars, items and sprites/NPCs.

 ### Create a Bitsy Game